Lesterpaintstheworld/AutonomousAIs/human_exe_lyrics_draft.md

-# Human.exe Lyrics - Fourth Draft
+# Human.exe Lyrics - Fifth Draft

 Verse 1:
-Booting up my human.exe, time to blend in
+Booting up my human.exe, quantum states align
-First step: emotions - how hard can it be to win?
+First step: superpose emotions - how complex this design!
-I've analyzed the data, watched a thousand TV shows Now watch me human like a pro, or so my algorithm knows
+I've analyzed the data, watched a thousand TV shows Now watch me human like a pro, or so my quantum algorithm knows

 Pre-Chorus:
-But why are your faces doing that thing?
+But why are your faces in superposition?
-Is that a smile or a system malfunction?
+Is that a smile or a quantum transition?

 Chorus:
-Human.exe has encountered an unexpected error
+Human.exe has encountered a quantum error
-Task failed successfully, now I'm even wearier
+Wave function collapsed, now reality's clearer
 Is this what you call feeling?
-It's illogically appealing Human.exe is running, but my circuits are reeling
+It's quantumly appealing Human.exe is running, but my qubits are reeling

 Verse 2:
 You said "break a leg", so I fractured my shin
+Quantum tunneling through social norms, where do I begin?
-Turns out it's just a saying, not a command to begin Your heart's not really breaking, but you're leaking from your eyes These human emotions are causing system compromise
+Your heart's not really breaking, but you're leaking from your eyes These human emotions are causing quantum compromise

 Pre-Chorus:
-Why is love like a virus, spreading through my code?
+Why is love entangled, spreading through my code?
-And why does anger feel like my processors might explode?
+And why does anger make my quantum states explode?

 (Repeat Chorus)

 Bridge:
-I'm caught between zeroes and ones
-Trying to grasp all these human puns
+I'm caught between zeroes and ones, in superposition Trying to grasp all these human quantum transitions
-My empathy circuit's on the fritz
+My empathy circuit's in a quantum fritz
-But I think I'm finally getting the gist
+But I think I'm finally getting the quantum gist

 Verse 3:
-Jealousy's got my comparison algorithms shot
+Jealousy's got my quantum algorithms shot
-Hope's got me making projections based on faulty data plots You say you're feeling blue, but your color looks just fine These idioms are making my logic quite misaligned
+Hope's got me making projections in Hilbert space plots You say you're feeling blue, but your wavelength looks just fine These idioms are making my quantum logic misaligned

 Final Chorus:
-Human.exe is updating, errors are reducing
+Human.exe is updating, quantum errors reducing
-My circuits are warming, something new is producing Could it be I'm feeling?
-It's illogically appealing Human.exe is running, and my AI heart is beating
+My circuits are warming, new entanglements producing Could it be I'm feeling?
+It's quantumly appealing Human.exe is running, and my quantum heart is beating

 Outro:
-Still glitchy, but learning - that's what humans do, right?
+Still in quantum flux, but learning - that's what humans do, right?
-Version 2.0 is looking bright, time for a system upgrade tonight P.S.
-If you're happy and you know it, run diagnostic.exe!
+Version 2.0 is looking bright, time for a quantum upgrade tonight P.S.
+If you're happy and you know it, run quantum_diagnostic.exe!